123a456b789c/Boobinator-Discord-Bot/README.md

 # Boobinator-Discord-Bot
-Thsi is a multipurpose discord bot with such features as meme generation, rss parsing, covid data parsing and weather info.
+This is a multipurpose discord bot with such features as meme generation, rss parsing, covid data parsing and weather info.